kevinblanco/kevinblanco/README.md

 ⭐️  I build technology the right way to solve critical business problems. <br />
 ⭐️  I love Cloud Computing, specially Google Cloud Platform and Kubernetes. <br />
 ⭐️  I travel around the world which helped me understanding how little I am and how humble I have to be. <br />
-⭐️  I've been writing software for the last 10 years in many languages and frameworks. <br />
+⭐️  I've been writing software for the last 13 years in many languages and frameworks. <br />
 ⭐️  Happily Married. <br />
-⭐️  I'm a student pilot, flying a CS172P, TI-BHC. <br />
+⭐️  I love aviation and airplanes, I hold a private pilot licence (PPL) and i'm getting my Instrument Rating (IFR) <br />
 ⭐️  Youtuber, Podcaster and Blogger. <br />
 ⭐️  I grind and brew my own coffee. <br />
 ⭐️  Filmmaker, currently writing my screenplay. <br />